-Freshman Year (LIBA 121)
+Sophomore Year (LIBA 221, LIBA 222)

-Freshman semester of the Western Classics strand is devoted to a study of ancient philosophy and literature.
+First semester of the Western Classics strand is devoted to a study of ancient philosophy and literature.
 The year begins with the Epic of Gilgamesh.
 The focus then turns to Homer's Odyssey, which is considered among the most fundamental works of literature in the Western tradition.
 Students read plays by Aeschylus and Sophocles, followed by excerpts from the Hebrew Bible.
-The focus shifts to careful reading of Plato and Aristotle, whose work forms the foundation of year one.
+The focus shifts to careful reading of Plato and Aristotle, whose work forms the foundation of first year of Western Classics.